 The Legislative Session is over and the YWCA Advocacy Committee used this list as a guideline to help the clients we serve tracking legislative bills reaching out to state and national legislators.
 How did it go?

 YWCA Olympia Advocacy Priorities:

 The 2018 Washington State Legislature is OPEN for a short 60-day session (an operating budget will not be passed).
 The turnaround for bills to pass out of committee is coming up soon on February 2nd.
 We will be tracking bills that impact women, girls and people of color.
 From pay equality to sexual harassment and other issues identified by those most impacted, we will advocate and invite you to join us.

 Meetings: Our Advocacy Committee usually meets on the second Monday of the month and is open to the public.
-Our next meeting will be held on Monday, March 12 @ 5:30 (Held at the YWCA of Olympia, 220 Union Ave SE, Oly).
+Our next meeting is Monday, October 8, at 5:30.

 To learn more or to join the Advocacy Committee: